Share price information and charts, calculators and historical share prices.

 7.4 Appointment, reappointment or removal of the external auditor to be put to shareholders for approval, following the recommendation of the Audit Committee.

-8.1 Determining the remuneration policy for the Chairman, the Chief Executive Officer and the Executive Directors.
+8.1 Determining the remuneration policy for the Chair, the Chief Executive Officer and the Executive Directors.

 8.2 Determining the remuneration of the Non-executive Directors, subject to the Articles of Association and shareholder approval as appropriate.